matestack/matestack-ui-vuejs/docs/built-in-reactivity/partial-ui-updates/isolated-component-api.md

 ### rerender\_on

-The `rerender_on` options lets you define events on which the component will be rerenderd asynchronously.
+The `rerender_on` option lets you define events on which the component will be rerenderd asynchronously.
 Events on which the component should be rerendered are specified via a comma seperated string, for example `rerender_on: 'event_one, event_two`.

 ### rerender\_delay